TinyWebEx/common/CONTRIBUTING.md

 If you have made your changes, please ensure that the unit tests still run.
 See [the section on testing](#tests) for the (easy) way to run them.

-**Important:** The script in `scripts/make.sh` is only intended for creating releaqse ZIPs of the add-on.
+**Important:** The script in `scripts/make.sh` is only intended for creating release ZIPs of the add-on.
 You do _not_ need to use it for development.

 ### Coding guidelines